kylelang/Introduction-to-R/README.md

 1. You will need access to the contents of this repository on your local machine.
    - If you're familiar with Git, you can clone this repository.
-   - If you are not familiar with Git, you can download a ZIP archive of this repository's current contents via the `Download ZIP` option in the drop-down menu triggered by the green `Code` button at the top of this page.
+   - If you are not familiar with Git, you can download a ZIP archive of this repository's current content via the `Download ZIP` option in the drop-down menu triggered by the green `Code` button at the top of this page.
       - Extract the contents of this ZIP archive to a convenient location on your computer.
 	  - We will be running the course out of this directory.
-	  - Do not move any of the contents.
+	  - Do not move any of the contents (doing so will break a bunch of relative file paths).
    - Note that I'll probably be pushing some last-minute updates, so you may want to pull down recent commits (or download a fresh ZIP image) on the morning of the course.